-It was the place for the grandest of occasions.
-In 1152 Henry married Eleanor of Aquitaine, one of the most powerful women in 12th-century Europe.
-Previously married to Louis VII (1137-1152), she ruled over most of south west France.
+It was the place of worship for the Plantagenet Kings and Queens of France, and particularly for Matilda’s son, Henry II, who married Eleanor of Aquitaine in 1152 in Poitiers cathedral.
+One of the most powerful women in 12th-century Europe, Eleanor was previously married to Louis VII (1137-1152), and ruled over most of south west France.

 The site where the cathedral stands goes way back to prehistory.
 The odd unexpected menhir standing outside the cathedral showing its prehistoric sacred credentials.